CMU-313/nodebb-s25-mr-steaks/UserGuide.md

 3) Navigate to another page such as 'Categories'
 4) Return to the original topic page to ensure the topic status persists as Resolved
 ### Automated testing
-**Location**: Automated tests for Resolved/Unresolved button located in tests/topic.js.
-Test suite name: 'resolved and unresolved topics'
+**Location**:<br>
-**Description**:<br>
+Automated tests for Resolved/Unresolved button located in tests/topic.js.
+Test suite name: 'resolved and unresolved topics' **Description**:<br>
 This new test suite checks that the initial state of a new post is set to Unresolved.
 It also tests that the Resolved and Unresolved states are being set correctly in the database and retrieved correctly from it.
 While users can test that the button UI visually reflects the stored database state, the automated tests should be sufficient to ensure that the resolved status in the database is being properly updated and that the state is being preserved.
 We test retrieving the resolved state immediately after setting it to ensure that the state persists.